StefanoMarina/knot/SYNTAX.md

 "
 ``

-And must be separated by a space.
+And must be separated by a space ``/path 'this is ok' 3 1.5 T`` is ok, ``/path 'this is not'31.5T`` is not.

+to force floats, always add a . to a number, i.e. 1.0.

 ### Strings and Blobs